WOA-Project/SurfaceDuo-Guides/Install10X/SurfaceDuo1.md

 exit
 ```

-We'll need a custom UEFI to boot to Windows 10X.
+We'll need a UEFI to boot to Windows 10X.

 ## Boot Windows 10X